Algorithmic trading

 Algorithmic trading is a method of executing orders using automated pre-programmed trading instructions accounting for variables such as time, price, and volume.
 This type of trading attempts to leverage the speed and computational resources of computers relative to human traders.
 In the twenty-first century, algorithmic trading has been gaining traction with both retail and institutional traders.
 A study in 2019 showed that around 92% of trading in the Forex market was performed by trading algorithms rather than humans.

-It is widely used by investment banks, pension funds, mutual funds, and hedge funds that may need to spread out the execution of a larger order or perform trades too fast for human traders to react to.
+It is widely used by investment banks, pension funds, mutual funds, and hedge funds, which may need to spread out the execution of large orders or carry out trades too quickly for human traders to react.
 However, it is also available to private traders using simple retail tools.
-Algorithmic trading is widely used in equities, futures, crypto and foreign exchange markets.
+Algorithmic trading is widely used in equities, futures, crypto, and foreign exchange markets.

 The term algorithmic trading is often used synonymously with automated trading system.
 These encompass a variety of trading strategies, some of which are based on formulas and results from mathematical finance, and often rely on specialized software.

 Examples of strategies used in algorithmic trading include systematic trading, market making, inter-market spreading, arbitrage, or pure speculation, such as trend following.
 Many fall into the category of high-frequency trading (HFT), which is characterized by high turnover and high order-to-trade ratios.
 HFT strategies utilize computers that make elaborate decisions to initiate orders based on information that is received electronically, before human traders are capable of processing the information they observe.
 As a result, in February 2013, the Commodity Futures Trading Commission (CFTC) formed a special working group that included academics and industry experts to advise the CFTC on how best to define HFT.
 Algorithmic trading and HFT have resulted in a dramatic change of the market microstructure and in the complexity and uncertainty of the market macrodynamic, particularly in the way liquidity is provided.